Debt Consolidation Calculator

 There’s also a genuine behavioral benefit that the math doesn’t capture: one payment is harder to miss than five, and a fixed installment loan has a built-in finish line that revolving credit cards never give you.
 Just remember that the finish line only holds if the paid-off cards stay paid off — the most common way consolidation fails is running the cards back up and ending with both the loan and fresh card debt.

 A worked example: suppose you owe $6,500 on a credit card at 24.99% (paying $200/month) and $4,000 on an older personal loan at 12.5% (paying $150/month) — the numbers seeded in the calculator above.
-Your weighted average APR is about 20%.
-Left alone, those payments clear everything in roughly four years with several thousand dollars of interest.
-A $10,500 consolidation loan at 11% over four years — even with a 3% fee financed in — carries a similar monthly payment but substantially less total interest, because every month the balance is charged 11% instead of ~20%.
-That’s the pattern to look for: rate down a lot, term the same or shorter, fee modest.
-Run your own numbers above; the verdict line does the comparison honestly, fee included.
+Your weighted average APR is about 20.2%.
+Left alone, those payments clear everything in 4 yr 7 mo and cost $5,171 in interest.
+Now roll all $10,500 into one loan at 11% APR with a 3% origination fee financed in ($315, so the loan is written for $10,815) and watch what the term does to the answer:

 The trap: lower payment, higher cost